ianchute/extract_image_data/README.md

 For black and white images, rank = 2.

 For colored ones, rank = 3 where the data is a matrix of RGB lists.

+## Multithreading

+There will be `n_cores` number of threads, where `n_cores` is the number of cores in the CPU where the script is being run.